EulerianTechnologies/gtm-ss-eulerian-analytics/README.md

 Custom events not listed above are directly sent to actions/goals for further processing in the platform.

+### MULTI-EVENTS

+As GTM can trigger multiple events and hence our tag it can result in multiple calls on our end that can inflate the stats.

+To avoid this make sure :
+- you only trigger the Eulerian GTM SS only for the event you want to track
+- avoid multi-event call on a single page : page_view -> view_item -> user_engagement for example only trigger on view_item if exists for example.

 ### WARNING

 By setting up a data-collection in server-side mode like this one, you'll loose all access to the initial web-browser.